Joshua-Chin/Advent-of-FPGA-2025/README.md

 For part 2, we can instantiate separate instances for each digit count and divisor of that digit count.
 However, we need to avoid overcounting by performing inclusion-exclusion on the divisors.
-Conveniently, we can apply a Mobius transform to simplify the pre-computation of the coefficients.
+Conveniently, we can apply a Mobius transform on the inclusion exclusion calculation to simplify the pre-computation of the coefficients.
 My solution allows the user to set an arbitrary maximum digit count during generation, and will compute the coefficients on the fly.

 The output is a continuous stream, with a 7 cycle delay.